bcgov/public-cloud-techdocs/docs/azure/best-practices/be-mindful.md

 The Azure Landing Zones have an Azure Policy implemented that requires every subnet to have an associated Network Security Group (NSG) for security controls compliance.
 The issue is that Terraform does not support the creation of subnets with an associated NSG in a _single step_.

 Therefore, instead of using the `azurerm_subnet` resource to create subnets, you must use the `azapi_update_resource` resource from the [AzAPI Terraform Provider](https://registry.terraform.io/providers/Azure/azapi/latest/docs).
 This resource allows you to create subnets with an associated NSG in a single step.

+> Note: You need to use the `azapi_update_resource` resource, because you are updating an existing Virtual Network (VNet) with a new subnet (and associated Network Security Group).

 **Example code:**